jpjones76/SeisIO.jl/docs/src/Formats/hdf5.rst

 .. function:: scan_hdf5(fname::String, level="trace")

 Scans supported seismic HDF5 formats and returns a list of strings describing the waveform contents.
-If level=channel, output is more verbose.
+If level="trace", output is more verbose.